Proofme-id/Documentation/did_request.md

 #### credentials
 The requested credentials as an Array.
 Each credential contains:
-* key - Name of the credential
+* key: name of the credential
-* provider - source of the credential
+* provider: source of the credential
-* required - true or false
+* required: true or false

 #### description
 _string_
-Description configured by the Dashboard
+Extra context about the identification request

 #### purpose
 _enum_
 Why do we need your data?
+* AGE_VERIFICATION
+* KYC_VERIFICATION
+* ACCESS_CONTROL
+* ONLINE_VERIFICATION
+* IDENTIFICATION

 #### proof
 _proof object_
-* Holder - did or publicKey of signer
+* holder: did or publicKey of signer
-* nonce - timestamp
+* nonce: timestamp
-* signature - Signature over complete object (minus proof.signature)
+* signature: signature over complete object (minus proof.signature)
-* type - signature type
+* type: signature type

 #### requester
 _string_